12 easy ways to maximize your photo booth profitability in 2021

 We suggest setting the photo booth app to upload your photos to Dropbox, and then configuring the emails sent from the app to include the link to the Dropbox album.
 That way guests can get the link to the entire album, which means they do not have to enter their email address more than once.
 It also lets them see the whole set of photos which is often more exciting than just seeing a single photo.

-Make sure your guests are informed and consent to their photos being posted on Facebook.
+If you configure any social network sharing, then make sure your guests are informed and consent to their photos being posted.
 Remember, these photos are publicly accessible.
-If there’s going to be a lot of alcohol involved then consider turning off any integration that posts the photos publicly.
+If there’s going to be alcohol involved then consider turning off any integration that posts the photos publicly.
 You can always review them later and post them manually.
 This prevents embarrassing photos getting posted which could be a huge headache for you later.

 If you’re looking for more information on how to setup the perfect photo booth, or if you want to compare different photo booth software to figure out which is the best for you, then please check out our other articles.